AI Risk Monitoring Systems

 -

-Allocational Harm (PAT-SOC-001) — Monitoring fairness metrics in production detects emerging disparities that were not present at deployment.
-The Instacart algorithmic price discrimination demonstrated how AI pricing systems can develop discriminatory patterns through interaction with real-world market dynamics.
+Allocational Harm (PAT-SOC-002) — Monitoring fairness metrics in production detects emerging disparities not present at deployment.
+Concrete failure mode: AI pricing or lending system develops discriminatory patterns through interaction with real-world market dynamics — the Instacart price discrimination case.

 -

-Data Imbalance & Bias (PAT-SOC-002) — Monitoring performance disaggregated by demographic group detects degradation that affects specific populations disproportionately.
+Data Imbalance Bias (PAT-SOC-003) — Monitoring performance disaggregated by demographic group detects degradation affecting specific populations disproportionately.
+Concrete failure mode: Input distribution shifts post-deployment so the model receives data from underrepresented groups at higher rates than in training.

 -

-Overreliance & Automation Bias (PAT-CTL-001) — Monitoring human review patterns (override rates, review times, approval rates) detects when human oversight has become a rubber-stamp.
-The McDonald’s AI drive-thru demonstrated how AI system failures compound when monitoring and override mechanisms are inadequate.
+Overreliance & Automation Bias (PAT-CTL-004) — Monitoring human review patterns (override rates, review times, approval rates) detects when oversight has become rubber-stamping.
+Concrete failure mode: Human reviewers approve 99%+ of AI recommendations with declining review times — the McDonald’s AI drive-thru showed how failures compound when override mechanisms are inadequate.

 -